JAMK-IT/TTOW0211-221-game-development/info-project.md

 # 4. Check that you have done everything
 You can and should use [checklists](https://github.com/JAMK-IT/TTOW0211-221-game-development/blob/master/checklists.md) provided by H. M. Chandler in the Game production handbook.

-#5.
-Final presentation & Video Demo
+# 5. Final presentation & Video Demo

-Prepare a presentation which includes:
+In final presentation you should show your demo video and have a small presentation after.
+There's approximately 15-20min per group.
+Prepare some time for questions!

+Presentation slides (or othe media) should include:

 * Title page with logo and characters
 * “Game overview” page with short game description, title, genre, age range, release date, number of players